Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: Introduction

-\begin{itemize} \item We introduce a holistic model for goal-oriented communications that considers both the semantic and effectiveness aspects, for task execution in a dynamic environment with the objective of optimizing task execution time, transmission and inference cost, and resource efficiency.
-The model includes a speaker and a listener who wish to jointly execute a set of tasks.
-Each task is defined as a chain of multiple sequential events named task event chain (TEC), whereby each event observed by the speaker captures the state of the environment at each time. \item For describing each event and the communication between the speaker and listener, we assume the existence of a basic \emph{common language set} called \emph{belief set} between them.
-We propose a hierarchical structure for the belief set, in which the beliefs can be categorized in different levels, based on the amount of semantic information that they can convey and their data type. \item Then, we propose a semantic communication system in which the speaker and listener jointly determine each event's perfect and abstract description.
-As the observer of the event, the speaker transmits an abstract description of the event using the belief set.
-Then, the listener infers and completes the description of the observed event based on the received information. \item We formulate an optimization problem to minimize the transmission cost of the speaker and the inference cost of the listener with constraints on the task execution time and belief efficiency.
-To efficiently solve this problem, we develop a novel bottom-up curriculum learning (CL) \cite{narvekar2020curriculum} framework based on RL.
-The main objective of the proposed CL is to gradually identifying the hierarchical structure of the belief set and the perfect description of the events which are describable using the identified portion of the belief set.
-In addition, we analytically derive sufficient conditions under which the proposed CL algorithm can find a perfect description of each event.
+{ \begin{itemize} \item We introduce a holistic model for goal-oriented communications, which includes a speaker and a listener who wish to jointly execute a set of tasks in a dynamic environment.
+Each task is defined as a chain of multiple sequential events named task event chain (TEC), whereby each event observed by the speaker captures the state of the environment at each time.
+The speaker must inform the listener about the observed events, and the listener is responsible for taking a proper action regarding the observed event to steer the system to its goal. \item For event description and the communication between the speaker and listener, we assume the existence of a basic \emph{common language set} called \emph{belief set} with a hierarchical structure, in which the beliefs can be categorized in different levels, based on the amount of semantic information that they can convey and their data type.
+For event description, the speaker transmits an abstract description of the observed event using the belief set.
+Then, the listener infers and completes the description based on the received information. \item We formulate an optimization problem to minimize the costs incurred to speaker and listener with constraints on the task execution time and belief efficiency.
+To efficiently solve this problem, we develop a novel bottom-up curriculum learning (CL) \cite{JMLR:v21:20-212} framework based on RL.
+The main objective of the proposed CL is to gradually identifying the hierarchical structure of the belief set and the perfect description of the events.
+We analytically derive sufficient conditions under which the proposed CL method can find a perfect description of each event. \item Simulation results show that our CL method outperforms classical RL and CL without inference in all metrics.
+In particular, our CL method compared to classical RL and CL without inference yields around $89\%$ and $65.6\%$ reduction in the task execution time, and $94\%$ and $80.3\%$ reduction in the task execution cost, $45\%$ and $1.2\%$ improvement in task execution reliability, and $2.5$-fold and $15.5\%$ improvement in belief efficiency.